MiharisoaRakotonirina/WECHALL-CHALLEGE/00_welcome.md

 Let's begin the easiest level.

-Start by running the ls command, which allows you to list the files.
+- Start by running the ls command, which allows you to list the files.
 After that, read the contents of the WELCOME.md file using the cat command (cat README.md).

+- By reading the contents of the README.md file, you will get a clue that will help you find the different passwords.

+- Then run the pwd command which will let you know which directory you are in.

+- Exit to the directory you are in using the cd command followed by a space and then a colon (cd ..).

+- Run this command twice in a row.
+Then, use the pwd command to find out which directory you are in.

+- Then run the ls command to list the files and folders.

+- Enter the level folder using the cd command (cd level).